Closure of Collingwood Medical Group

-A listening exercise was launched in February with a series of informal drop in sessions at community venues around Berwick to give members of the public the chance to call by for a short time to give their views about the potential new integrated development and about the different sites that are available.
+The public meeting is being held as part of the ongoing listening exercise which was launched in February to give members of the public the chance to give their views about the potential new integrated development and about the different sites that are available.

 NHS Northumberland CCG, the GP-led organisation responsible for the planning and purchasing of healthcare in Northumberland, is leading the listening exercise.

-“We’re holding our rescheduled events and would encourage people to drop in and talk about the new ideas around an integrated hospital development for Berwick and the surrounding area.”
+“We’re holding a public meeting as part of our listening exercise and would encourage people to come along to listen to the emerging themes and give their views on an integrated hospital development for Berwick and the surrounding area.”

 The CCG is pleased that the Berwick Regeneration Commission is now in place with membership including county councillors, town councillors and public governors from Northumbria Healthcare NHS Foundation Trust.
 This will ensure that any new development contributes to the wider regeneration of the town and that opportunities can be taken for integrating services to ensure maximum benefits for local people.

 Georgina Hill, Northumberland County Councillor for Berwick East and a member of the Berwick Regeneration Commission, said: “Understandably, there has been a lot of local frustration due to historic delays with progressing with the new Berwick Hospital.